Syqlorix/Syqlorix/README.md

 ## Key Features

 *   **Pure Python HTML:** Generate any HTML element using Python objects and operators.
-*   **Live Reload Server:** The dev server automatically reloads your browser on code changes.
+*   **Enhanced Live Reload Server:** The dev server automatically reloads your browser on code changes across your project, including files in the `static/` directory and your main Python script, enabling seamless multi-file development.
 *   **Dynamic Routing:** Create clean routes with variable paths (e.g., `/user/<username>`).
 *   **POST/GET Handling:** Easily handle different HTTP methods to process form data.
 *   **JSON API Responses:** Return a `dict` or `list` from a route to create an API endpoint.